-We review the Board's composition regularly and are committed to evaluate and improve all that we do across the Group. ensuring we have the best balance of skills and experience within the I encourage all our stakeholders to take every opportunity presented to Board.
-We have made meaningful progress in achieving diversity, with 33% engage with the company.
-Whilst I will be retiring from the Board as at female Board members at year end (2023: 50%), we will return to 37.5% 5 March 2025, I would encourage you to attend, and in any case vote at, from 5 March 2025.
-As a Board, we have met the targets set out in our the forthcoming AGM.
-If you wish to ask a question of the Board relating to Board Diversity Policy and by the FTSE Women Leaders Review, the Parker this report or the business of the AGM, please feel free to do so by emailing Review and the targets specified in the FCA's Listing Rules, which we report the Company Secretary at secretariat@keller.com.
-We will consider and against on page 116, for most of the year.
-The Board and the Nomination respond to all questions received and, to the extent practicable, publish the and Governance Committee will continue to drive the agenda of diversity, answers on our website equity and inclusion across the Group.
+We review the Board's composition regularly and are committed to ensuring we have the best balance of skills and experience within the Board.
+We have made meaningful progress in achieving diversity, with 33% female Board members at year end (2023: 50%), we will return to 37.5% from 5 March 2025.
+As a Board, we have met the targets set out in our Board Diversity Policy and by the FTSE Women Leaders Review, the Parker Review and the targets specified in the FCA's Listing Rules, which we report against on page 116, for most of the year.
+The Board and the Nomination and Governance Committee will continue to drive the agenda of diversity, equity and inclusion across the Group.